-A Day Hiking The Grand Tetons: Jenny Lake & String Lake
+One Day Hiking Grand Tetons: Jenny Lake & String Lake

 Without a doubt, Grand Teton National Park is one of the most picturesque parks in North America, attracting over 4.2 million people each year.
 Grand Teton is famous for its captivating scenery and endless wildlife.
 The Tetons landscape is adored by hikers, outdoor activists and photographers alike.

-In August 2018, I was lucky enough to catch a glimpse of the astonishing park and spent one whole day hiking two stunning trails, around String and Jenny Lake.
+In August 2018, I was lucky enough to catch a glimpse of the astonishing park and spent one whole day hiking Grand Tetons on two stunning trails, around String and Jenny Lake.
+Two amazing routes for day hikes at Grand Teton National Park.

 Hike Number 1: String Lake

 After spending two nights camping in Grand Tetons neighbouring National Park, Yellowstone.
-My Trek mates and I woke up before sunrise to head on our way to explore the Tetons. hiking Grand Tetons
+My Trek mates and I woke up before sunrise and headed on our way, we where more than excited to begin hiking Grand Tetons National Park.

 The forest section of the trail continued for 1.4 miles and features some outstanding viewpoints of the surrounding mountains.